-When analysing available operational data from airlines, one usually has to concentrate on data sets with a very limited amount of attributes.
+When analyzing available operational data from airlines, one usually has to concentrate on data sets with a very limited amount of attributes.
 Scheduled times, actual times, number of passengers — actually, the basic data.

-And the problem gets bigger, since every flight is operated not more than once per day.
+And the problem gets bigger since every flight is operated not more than once per day.
 Accordingly, we have to rely on a maximum of 365 sets of data with a limited set of attributes.

-Ultimately, this results in a situation that most of the big data approaches, all the fancy tools and analytical approaches simply don’t work.
+Ultimately, this results in a situation that most of the big data approaches, all the fancy tools, and analytical approaches simply don’t work.
 The available limited sets of data actually don’t allay the big data hunger.

 A possibility that literally helps airlines to generate big data in the area of operations and creates a whole new source for analytics.
 No worries, you won’t have to connect a multitude of additional data sources or a vast number of suppliers.

 I can see the questions mark above your head — “What is he talking about?
 How does that work?”

 The core idea is to create events out of data — by applying rules to it.
 That means that very basic incoming data, such as off-block events, estimated time of arrivals, ACARS messages, information from the ground handler, etc. are processed according to rules you define.
 And by doing so, you can create dozens of events out of one single data attribute.

 Here’s a basic one: An incoming ETA is compared to the STA.
 In case the ETA is five minutes later than the STA a “delay” event is generated.